 School Community Organization (SCO)

-No matter the exact letters or name, they all fall under the larger PTO umbrella!
+Basically, no matter the exact name of the group, they all fall into the PTO category.

 Summing it all up